runlikeforrestgump/xmonad/README.md

 xmonad
 ======

 The experience of using xmonad was interesting.
 I had never learned Haskell until I started using xmonad.
 I also hadn't used a tiling window manager before.
-It was cool how much control I had over my window manager; however, I have fallen in love with dwm and haven't looked back.
+It was cool how much control I had over my window manager (with xmonad, you start with nothing and end with something extremely personal); however, I have fallen in love with dwm and haven't looked back.
 I feel more productive using dwm and feel that overall the dwm project suits me better.
 Suum cuique!

 ncmpcpp
 -------